In the last section, we discussed three types of phobias which result in anxiety. They were simple phobias; blood-injury phobias; and illness phobias.

 The next time Ian felt the urge to drink, he tried this technique.
 He stated, "It actually helped me quite a bit.
 I was completely relaxed and I didn’t have the panic attacks the next day."
 Think of your Ian.
 Could he or she benefit from the "Bath Visualization"?

-On this track, we discussed the three substances that panic disorder clients misuse most commonly, which are caffeine; illicit drugs; and alcohol.
+In this section, we discussed the three substances that panic disorder clients misuse most commonly, which are caffeine; illicit drugs; and alcohol.

-On the next track, we will discuss three steps in treating OCD clients, which are identification; exposure; and self-talk.
+In the next section, we will discuss three steps in treating OCD clients, which are identification; exposure; and self-talk.

 What are three types of substances that panic disorder clients misuse most commonly?